TiBeN/ia-mame/README.md

 downloaded from [romset
 collections](https://archive.org/details/messmame) hosted at
-[archive.org](https://archive.org). `ia-mame` is really handy for casual gamers or others Mame users that don't want to spend time, energy or HDD space in collecting perfect full romsets but simply want to play or quickly test some games.
+[archive.org](https://archive.org). `ia-mame` is really handy for casual gamers or others MAME users that don't want to spend time, energy or HDD space in collecting perfect full romsets but simply want to play or quickly test some games.
 As a nice side effect, `ia-mame` allows the download of only parts of bigs zipped romsets files available at